 The Wahoo Elemnt is powerful and really simple to use.
 Like the Bolt, it nicely pairs with its companion smartphone app and gets all the settings, together with the GPS integrated.
 Some features that make this computer stand out include electronic shifting integration, Strava live segments, LED indicators if the zones are exceeded, and turn by turn navigation.
 The menu is easy to handle and, according to most users, everything syncs flawlessly.

 A top seller in this market, it is a great all-around computer for anyone if you are willing to invest the $300 or so.
 Well worth it, in our opinion, for people who want to be able to track their training without relying on a smart phone or watch.
 Find it here.

 Lezyne Mini GPS

+If you want something small and simple, the Lezyne Mini might be a great choice might be a great choice for you.
 With a compact, neat design, this lovely cycling computer is perfect for those of you searching for a device that’s easy peasy to use and covers off the majority of the basic functions.
 It’s small, thin, lightweight, and features a customizable display.
 In terms of metrics, it displays the time of the day, temperature, speed, distance, time, and everything you’d want from a basic, yet very handy product.
+This is not the choice for people who want to glance down at their computer and see a multi-variable readout on everything from their VO2 max to Strava segment status, but is ideal if you just want simplicity with reliable GPS.
+Battery life has been reported to be shorter-than-expected in some cases (unverified by us).
 This is the choice if you are on a budget but still want good smart, wireless features.
 Find here.